luanbalbi/javascript30/README.md

 Day 18 - Using reduce to add up time.
 Video time is set as data-time property in <li> elements.
 Total time on console.
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day18-Adding_Up_Times_with_Reduce/

+Day 19 - Learning how to use webcam with JS and manipulating pixels for rgb effects(line code commented)
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day19-Webcam_Fun/